LaurentVeyssier/Deep_Q_Learning/README.md

 # Reinforcement learning algorithm

-- Agent with local and target DCQ networks
+- Agent with local and target DCQ networks for training
+- rewards as per gymnasium library
 - replay memory
-- epsilon greedy action selection from the model output
+- epsilon greedy selection of the model recommended action

 # results

-The agent was trained for 45' on a limited number of episodes for demonstration purpose.
+The agent was trained on a RTX 4090 GPU for 45 minutes on less than 300 episodes for demonstration purpose.
 Much longer training is required to achieve decent performance.

 ![](asset/pacman.gif)